Python3pkg/Gestus-client/README.rst

 Else the default behavior is to save a ``gestus.cfg`` file in the current directory, you can set another filename and path with ``config`` argument : ::

     gestus --config /home/foo/bar/my-gestus-config.cfg

+So if you have multiple site to support in a single project, allways use a specific config file for each site.

 Register a new website environment
 ==================================